probablyzac/uzuy/README.md

 ## License

-Uzuy is licensed under the GPLv3 (or any later version).
+uzuy is licensed under the GPLv3 (or any later version).
 Refer to the [LICENSE.txt](https://github.com/AURA-69/uzuy/blob/main/LICENSE.txt) file.